GET IN TOUCH

 Your brain needs space to process - not just time to rest.

-The Mental Load Isn’t a Character Flaw — It’s a Cognitive Weight
+The Mental Load Isn’t a Character Flaw.
+It’s a Cognitive Weight

+You’re not overwhelmed because you’re unorganized.
 You’re overwhelmed because you’re functioning as the central nervous system for an entire ecosystem.

 Once you understand the mental load and how your biology responds to it, everything shifts: